mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ## Overview

-MariaDB Monitor monitors a Master-Slave replication cluster.
-It probes the state of the backends and assigns server roles such as master and slave, which are used by the routers when deciding where to route a query.
+MariaDB Monitor monitors a Primary-Replica replication cluster.
+It probes the state of the backends and assigns server roles such as primary and replica, which are used by the routers when deciding where to route a query.
 It can also modify the replication cluster by performing failover, switchover and rejoin.
 Backend server versions older than MariaDB/MySQL 5.5 are not supported.
 Failover and